obastemur/iotz/README.md

 `filename`: main source code filename.

-*Depending to extension, you might have other required definitions.*
+_*_Depending to extension, you might have other required definitions._

 ### F.A.Q

-#### where can I find the target Board Names
+#### where can I find the target board names

-We can't help you will all :) but we may show you the ones we know!
+`iotz` doesn't control the extensions and what targets those extensions support.
+You will find a basic info below.
+Please check extension's page for better coverage.

 `ARM mbed` target names are available from `https://os.mbed.com/`.
-Simply find your board there and on the same page you will find the `TARGET NAME` for that board.
+Simply find your board there.
+On the board page, you will find the `TARGET NAME` for that board.

 `Arduino` target names might be a bit more tricky to find but the list below should help for starters;